hichchidev/hichchi/libs/nest-crud/README.md

 #### `@Pager`

 This decorator extracts pagination parameters from request query strings and transforms them into pagination objects for database queries.
+It supports optional default values for page and limit parameters.

 ```typescript
 import { Controller, Get } from "@nestjs/common";